Kalan-Lab/zol/README.md

 ### fai (finding homologous instances)

-fai uses either (or combination) of a simple "gene-clumping" or "HMM-based" approach to identify homologous instances of a gene-cluster or known set of homologous gene-clusters:
+fai uses either (or combination) of a simple "gene-clumping" or "HMM-based" approach to identify homologous instances of a gene cluster or known set of homologous gene-clusters:

 1. Provide GenBank(s) of known instance(s) of gene cluster